 Make the grain free biscuits larger for sandwiches and burgers.

-If you want a sandwich or a burger like I often crave, make 4 or 5 instead of 10.
+If you want a sandwich or a burger like I often crave, make them larger.
 It’s still low carb and low calories.
 Cut them cross wise and put them back in the oven to crisp up a little and then enjoy sandwiches.

-Stay Tuned for many more low carb, Keto Recipes.
+Stay tuned for many more low carb, Keto Recipes.
 If you are Diabetic, or anyone in your family is diabetic, please know you can eat big fat wonderful food, if you know how to follow a keto diet.
-The next recipes will include a low-carb chicken tenders recipes and a divine low carb keto compliant lemon olive oil cake.

 - Cut butter into pea sized pieces, place in freezer.

 - Measure all dry ingredients.
 Mix together well.
 Once butter is frozen, mix with dry ingredients, place in freezer.

 - Beat egg whites until fluffy and stiff enough to spoon.

 - The VIDEO shows forming into a round disc.
 Since then, I’ve discovered an ice cream scoop works better and gets a higher biscuits.

 - This will make 6 to 8 biscuits.
 The biscuits will increase in size.